KingsEcho929/void-transmission/README.md

 - **Courier**: A sovereign identity with a keypair and a name in the corridor.
 - **Scroll**: A message, encrypted with the recipient’s public key, pushed to the corridor.
-- **Daemon**: A local script that automates the ritual—keygen, push, pull, decrypt.
+- **Daemon**: A local script that automates the ritual—keygen, push, pull, burn.
 - **Corridor**: A Git repository.
 The only shared space.
 The shimmer flows through it.

 ---